sCrypt-Inc/learn-scrypt-courses/en/course-04/lesson-01/chapter-06/README.md

 # Chapter 6: BSV20-V1

 ## 1. Introduction:
-The **BSV20 - V1** file contains a React component named `BSV20v1`.
+The `BSV20V1.tsx` file contains a React component named `BSV20v1`.
-This component is designed to facilitate the inscription of **BSV20 - V1** using the `BSV20V1P2PKH` class from the scrypt-ord library.
+This component is designed to facilitate the inscription of **BSV20 - V1** using the `BSV20V1P2PKH` class from the `scrypt-ord` library.
 Let's break down the key features of this component.

 ![Inscribe BSV-20 v1](https://github.com/sCrypt-Inc/image-hosting/blob/master/learn-scrypt-courses/course-04/4.png?raw=true)